 @ MX 10 mail

 www CNAME vip1

-Throughout this article, you've read about the role of domain name servers, how DNS maps domain names to IP addresses and how to choose your domain name and configure it to work within the distributed system of DNS servers around the world.
-Now that you're in the zone with zone files and registered for success with domain name servers, look up lots more information about DNS on the next page.
+Now you know more about domain name servers, how DNS maps domain names to IP addresses, and how to choose your domain name and configure it to work within the distributed system of DNS servers around the world.
+Furthermore, you're in the zone with zone files and registered for success with domain name servers.

 More Great Links